How to apply the principles of the Scaled Agile Framework to real projects.

 - Artifacts: vision, roadmap, metrics, milestones, releases, value stream epics, value stream Kanban, value stream backlog, value stream PI objectives, capability, enabler, solution context, value stream coordination, economic framework, solution intent, Agile architecture.

-What is the SAFe Agile process flow?
+What Is the SAFe Agile Process Flow?

-There are twelve basic processes companies should follow to implement SAFe.
+There are twelve basic processes that companies should follow to implement SAFe.
 However, each step can be modified as needed to fit the organizational requirements.

 - Recognizing and communicating the need for change.